SAP-archive/teched2020-DEV268/exercises/ex1/README.md

  ![Close Welcome screen](images/0020.png)

-4. Check Perspective.
-If the perspective is still the Java perspective
+4. Check the perspective.
+If the perspective is still the *Java perspective*, then ...

  ![Java perspective](images/0030.png)